Aburr-sudo/VirtualWallet/README.md

 Data Analysis:
 This extracts the relevant statistical information from the data, plots some graphs with the data and then saves these graphs to images in the figures folder.
-Machine Learning algorithms for predictive analytics of the data are under construction.